Willyb15/Data-Science-Python/week3/day6-functions_practice/functions_practice_lecture.md

     print(create_report('test_text.txt'))
 ```

-Now, if we import the script we will see that the main-block is not run, but that we still have access to the library contents.
+Now, if we import the script we will see that the main-block is not run.
+However, we still have access to the library contents.
 Magic!

 ```python
 In [1]: import txt_file_processing